Tax on Internet ads among Europe’s proposals to plug digital tax gap

 “However, this may take time, given its complexity.
 And the digital economy will not stop growing in the meantime.
 Therefore, we will also look at other short-term options to tackle specific tax challenges.”

-He indicated that the EC is prepared to go ahead on reforming tax rules to adapt to increasing digitization of business without waiting for a wider international consensus — even as he added that the ideal solution would be a global one.
+He indicated that the EC is prepared to go ahead on reforming tax rules to adapt to the increasing digitization of economic activity without waiting for a wider international consensus — even as he reiterated the Commission’s view that the ideal solution would be a global one.

 “Of course, we are aware that a global answer is the best.
 This is why the EU is already working with the OECD and the G20 on these issues.
 What counts now is that the EU speaks with one voice in the international arena, and we will work to arrive at a common EU position on this issue by December,” he said.